toshke/vagrant-ubuntu-docker/README.md

 ## Port forwaring

-If you mount any ports on docker host to container, you can reach them from actual VM host by editiling [Vagrant file line#14](https://github.com/toshke/vagrant-ubuntu-docker/blob/main/Vagrantfile#L14) ports array.
+If you mount any ports on docker host to container, you can reach them from actual VM host by editiling [Vagrant](https://github.com/toshke/vagrant-ubuntu-docker/blob/main/Vagrantfile#L14) file ports array.

 Use `vagrant reload` to apply new configuration - beware this will reboot your VM with all the containers running on it